Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 - Static analysis using tools like `Slither`, `4nalyzer`, `Mythril`, and `Aderyn`.
 - There's a great GitHub repo by ZhangZhuoSJTU that illustrates examples of bugs that are detectable by machines and those that aren't.
 Check it out **[here](https://github.com/ZhangZhuoSJTU/Web3Bugs)**.
 - When the protocol is hacked the auditor should not be blamed.
+- Have an attacker's mindset and also the defending mindset too.
 -